When Does Car Insurance Cover Theft?

 File a Police Report Right Away

-Call your local non-emergency line or go online.
-Get the report number before you do anything else — your insurer will ask for it immediately.
+Call your local non-emergency line or file online.
+Get the report number before you do anything else.
+Your insurance company will ask for the police report number immediately.

 2. 2